Veggies with Sole Baby Food Recipe

 1 medium cauliflower

-2 bunches of sweet baby broccoli (or regular broccoli)
+2 bunches of broccoli

 3 sole fillets